 At the most junior level you should be looking for analysts and generalists: consultants who can crunch the numbers and do the initial diagnostic work.
 These will be millennials and a critical factor in attracting and retaining them will be (amongst other things) to have in place the infrastructure to provide the training and career progression necessary.

 At the top level, firms should be seeking engagement leads.
-These people will be consultants at Senior Manager or Director level with the capability and mind set to develop a network of contacts and play an active and positive role in client relationships.
+These people will be consultants at Senior Manager or Director level with the capability and mindset to develop a network of contacts and play an active and positive role in client relationships.
 A common desire is that a candidate at this level should come with a ready-made network of potential clients but this is very rare indeed.
 Valuable time will be wasted holding out for this forlorn hope!
-However, adopting the mantra of “hire character: train skill” it will be a candidate’s personal attributes that determine how successful he or she will be in sales and business development, as well as executing the firm’s vision and mission.
+However, adopting the mantra of “hire character: train skill” it will be a candidate’s personal attributes and career goals that determine how successful he or she will be in sales and business development, as well as executing the firm’s vision and mission.

 In her extensive significant experience of recruiting for small and mid-sized firms, Caroline notes that staffing at mid-levels (senior and managing consultants) may well remain predominantly Associates, particularly if a firm needs to “buy in” specialist skills.
 This makes good business sense, but firms should look for skills which are repeated across all projects with a view to recruiting permanent employees at this level in the medium term.